Restore® Hydrocolloid with Foam Backing is a sterile, occlusive dressing for low friction areas where light foam padding is desired.

 • Absorbs moderate to heavy exudate

-Restore® Hydrocolloid with Foam Backing is indicated for use on venous ulcers, superficial wounds, pressure ulcers (stages 1-2), arterial ulcers, diabetic ulcers, surgical incisions, and traumatic wounds.
+Restore® Hydrocolloid with Foam Backing is indicated for use on venous ulcers, superficial wounds, pressure injuries (stages 1-2), arterial ulcers, diabetic ulcers, surgical incisions and traumatic wounds.

-Contraindicated for use on active vasculitis, infected wounds, and stage 3-4 pressure ulcers.
+Contraindicated for use on active vasculitis, infected wounds and stage 3-4 pressure injuries.